scipy/scipy/doc/source/tutorial/stats.rst

 -----------------

 Before talking about Quasi-Monte Carlo (QMC), a quick introduction about Monte Carlo (MC).
-The MC method was called in statistics 'model sampling'.
-It is a method which aims at trying out hypothesis.
-Once all the hypothesis we have defined have been tested, we can compute some statistics such as the mean of a given quantity of interest.
-A scenarios is defined by some variables.
-So, in order to map all scenarios, we use a random number generator.
+MC methods, or MC experiments, are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
+The underlying concept is to use randomness to solve problems that might be deterministic in principle.
+They are often used in physical and mathematical problems and are most useful when it is difficult or impossible to use other approaches.
+MC methods are mainly used in three problem classes: optimization, numerical integration, and generating draws from a probability distribution.

-Generating random numbers is a more complex problem than it sounds.
-Simple Monte Carlo (MC) methods are designed to sample points to be independent and identically distributed (IID).
+Generating random numbers with specific properties is a more complex problem than it sounds.
+Simple MC methods are designed to sample points to be independent and identically distributed (IID).
 But generating multiple sets of random points can produce radically different results.

 .. plot:: tutorial/stats/plots/qmc_plot_mc.py
    :align: center
    :include-source: 0

-In both cases in the plot above, points are generated randomly without any knowledge about previously drawn numbers.
-It is clear that some regions of the space are left unexplored - which can cause problems in simulations.
+In both cases in the plot above, points are generated randomly without any knowledge about previously drawn points.
+It is clear that some regions of the space are left unexplored - which can cause problems in simulations as a particular set of points might trigger a totally different behaviour.

 A great benefit of MC is that it has known convergence properties.
 Let's look at the mean of the squared sum in 5 dimensions: